Depot Maintenance: DOD Should Improve Pandemic Plans and Publish Working Capital Fund Policy

 The Department of Defense (DOD) concurred with the recommendation and in June 2021 created a website that includes the most current guidance, information, and resources available for members of the DOD, civilian workforce, Defense Industrial Base and the general public in regards to COVID-19.
 The Department stated they will continue to use this platform to provide clear guidance to all members of the DOD before and during any long-term crisis to help continue operations and minimize confusion among the workforce.

-The Commandant of the Marine Corps concurred with this recommendation and, per the Corps March 2022 Corrective Action Plan, the Marine Depot Maintenance Command (MDMC) updated the June 2020 After Actions Report on lessons learned as well as published MDMC's Emergency Action Plan (EAP) in June 2022 to inform the development of a Continuity of Operations Plan (COOP) to address future pandemics.
-GAO responded that the period covered for those lessons learned should be longer to representative of the complete life cycle of the pandemic.
-However, as of April 28, 2023 the Marine Corps has not provided documentation to support actions that adequately address this recommendation.
+The Commandant of the Marine Corps concurred with this recommendation and, per the Corps March 2022 Corrective Action Plan, the Marine Depot Maintenance Command (MDMC) updated the June 2020 After Actions Report on lessons learned as well as published a Pandemic Contingency Plan within the MDMC's Emergency Action Plan (EAP) in June 2022.
+GAO responded that the period covered for those lessons learned should be longer to representative of the complete life cycle of the pandemic and they need to inform their EAP.
+In October, 2023 we met with the USMC to inform them that we concluded that the Pandemic section added to their EAP was inadequate and suggested they model their pandemic section in their EAP after COMFRC's COOP ANNEX E Pandemic Response Plan.
+However, as of April, 2024, the Marine Corps has not provided an update, revised CAP, or documentation to support actions that adequately address this recommendation.

 The Department of Defense concurred with the recommendation and in May 2021 Commander, Fleet Readiness Center developed a pandemic response plan and included it in its contingency plan.
 More specifically, COMFRC received, reviewed and archived lessons learned from its subordinate commands and depots and monitored those entities to ensure the lessons learned were acted upon.
 Based on the lessons learned, COMFRC developed and included "Annex E - Pandemic Response Plan" to their Continuity of Operations Implementation Plan.
 The annex provides a framework for the continuity of operations for COMFRC headquarters and its depots by identifying actions and responsibilities that will help minimize the impact of a pandemic.
 Improving guidance to depots, updating contingency plans to address a long-term crisis impacting the depot workforce, and using lessons learned from the COVID-19 pandemic to develop exercises, will help the depots protect the workforce and maintain productivity during a future crisis.